IKyriazis/ikyriazis.github.io/_posts/2020-05-21-hospital-app.markdown

 In the first iteration we stored user account information in plain text.
 Because of my interest in cyber security, I decided to lead the implementation of secure password storage for this application.
 I found a standalone password hashing library for Java called [bcrypt](https://github.com/patrickfav/bcrypt).
-We decided to use `bcrypt` because it is based on the blowfish cypher which is one of the slower hashing algorithms.
-We wanted a slower hashing algorithm because it would take an attacker longer was trying to brute force passwords it would take them much longer to crack the passwords.
+We decided to use `bcrypt` because it is based on the blowfish cipher, which is one of the slower hashing algorithms, and because it also salts the passwords before they are hashed.
+These features make it much more difficult for an attacker to obtain the user passwords.

 ## Third Iteration